jorgebucaran/fisher/README.md

 ## Uninstalling

-You want to know how to remove this package manager and everything you've installed with it from your system.
-So long, and thanks for all the fish~!
-This command will purge all packages, cache, configuration and related files.
+You want to know how to remove this package manager and everything you've installed with it.
+You got it.
+This command will remove all packages, cache, configuration, and related files.

 ```fish
 fisher self-uninstall